jarpraca/open-cx-bitx/README.md

 * The user can do the automatic check-in, as long as he is logged in, his bluetooth is on and he is on the perimeter of the beacon.
 If all the preconditions are satisfied, the check-in will be done sucessfully, and the server will generate a random number in order to decide whether the user is selected or not for the robot experience.
 The user will then be redirected to a page containing the QR-code and a message telling him if he was selected or not.
 If the user isn't logged in, than he will be in the page for the login.
 If the user's bluetooth is off, he will be in a page telling him to turn the bluetooth on.
 If the user isn't in the perimeter of the beacon, he will be in a page telling him the check-in still hasn't been completed.
 These three alternative flows, happen in the presented order.

 * The user must be shown a QR-code, once he has completed the check-in.
-If the check-in isn't completed, another page will be shown, as explained in the precious use case.
+If the check-in isn't completed, another page will be shown, as explained in the previous use case.

 * The user can do the logout, as long as he is logged in.
-Once he does it, he will be redirected to the login page.
+Once he does that, he will be redirected to the login page.

 * The user can ask to recover the code of the register.
-For that he must click on the option "Recover Password" on the log in page, wich will redirect him to the recover password page.
+For that he must click on the option "Recover Password" on the log in page, which will redirect him to the recover password page.
 To recover the password, the user must enter his email.
 If the email is registered in the server, a message will be shown telling him that an email was sent with the code and he will be redirected to the login page.
 If the email is not registered, a messege will be shown telling him so.

 * The user can receive the kit by the robot, as long as he shows the robot his QR-code and it's the first time he as done so.